TheTorProject/lepidopter/README.md

 Additionally you can connect to the SSH running at lepidopter by using the
 hostname: `lepidopter.local`

+Alternatively you can use the hostname `lepidopter` ([http://lepidopter](http://lepidopter) or lepidopter's IP address in case `lepidopter.local` is not accesible.

 The default lepidopter image credentials are:

 ```